smuemd/postcss-ant/in/example/basic-usage.md

 }
 ```

+We don't need to set a size for each element in our grid like `ant(1/2 1/2)`.
+Since these sizes are identical we just need to have ant return the same `calc` formula for each.

 The `ant(1/2)[1]` asks ant to return a `calc` formula that returns 1/2 of the container's width (100%) minus the gutter between them.

-We don't need to set a size for each element in our grid like `ant(1/2 1/2)` since these sizes are identical we just need to have ant return the same `calc` formula for each.

 <div class="example-basic-1">
   <section>